 1. Wash the Pimple Using a Mild Cleanser

 The first thing you’ll want to do is to wash the area with warm water and a mild, fragrance-free cleanser.
-We recommend using a facial cleanser with Salix Alba Bark Extract because it can get rid of excess oil while reducing inflammation.
+We recommend using a facial cleanser with Willow Bark Extract because it can get rid of excess oil while reducing inflammation.